diegocorton/node-rest-demo-app/README.md

 1. Download the source code
 2. Run `npm install` to install dependencies
 3. Create a .env file with the variables from .env.template
-4. Run `docker-compose up -d` to start MongoDB
+4. Run `docker-compose up -d` to start both the web server container and mongo container
-4. Run `npm run dev` to start the project

 ## Usage